 Code Definition Who Records?

 0-9 Hour of Schooling Learning Coach

 V Vacation (see definition) Learning Coach

-Е Excused (see definition) Teacher or Attendance
+Е Excused (see definition) Teacher or Attendance Coordinator

-Coordinator
+U Unexcused Teacher or Attendance Coordinator

 Attendance Responsibilities by Role

 Caretaker Responsibilities

 The caretaker (defined as a parent, legal guardian, and/or learning coach) is responsible for ensuring that students meet the attendance expectations as set for above.
 And should complete the following action steps daily: